Radon8472/jquery-form-attribute-polyfill/README.md

 - [Internet Explorer issue with HTML5 form attribute]

-In this Repository I try to merge features of answers to create the best code, and rebuild full usebility of [form attribute] on older browser (e.g. InternetExplorer).
+In this eepository I try to merge features of answers to create the best code, and rebuild full usebility of [form attribute] on older browser (e.g. InternetExplorer).